 It is not expected that groundwater would be impacted as there is no direct pathway for contaminated water to seep from the bulk fuel storage facility.
 Due to the site grading, all contact water from the bulk fuel storage facility is directed inside the HDPE lined secondary containment area.
-Preventative measures that are currently in place to ensure the integrity of the HDPE membrane liner include: limiting access into the area and prohibiting snow removal within the secondary containments to avoid accidental damage to the liner.
-Water levels within the secondary containment are monitored and kept to minimal levels to preserve the lifespan of the liner.
 Should the integrity of the liner become compromised, there could be leakage into the below grade soil; this would likely present the greatest source of hydrocarbon contamination to impact groundwater and receiving water.
-Should this occur, an implementation plan for repair would be initiated.
-Refer to Section 5 below for the visual and operational inspection performed within the facility.